-When we visited Florence this past September, we stayed one night at Villa Il Cerretino in Prato, Tuscany.
+When we visited Florence a few years back, we stayed one night at Villa Il Cerretino in Prato, Tuscany.
 What an intriguing experience!
 The Villa is situated just outside Florence, immerged in the picturesque Tuscany countryside of what was once the summer residency of the powerful and influential Medici family.

 The Villa itself is stunning and exudes the history, art, and architecture of the 15th century.
 The grounds are emerged in a striking nature that only enhances the Villa’s appeal.
 Once you walk in, the colorful past of this place will float thought your body and for a moment you may forget all about your precious cellphone or modern-day reality.

 The Villa offers accommodation for groups up to 14 people in its elegant rooms with splendid views of Tuscany's countryside.
 Most importantly, the Villa has an very rich past as it was once the residence of two famous lovers.

 The lovers were the Grand Duke Francesco, a member of the Medici family, and Bianca Cappello, a fascinating woman belonging to a Venetian aristocratic family.
 The love between Francesco and Bianca was one of the most talked about and most romanticized relationships during the Renaissance and of the Medici family.